genpat-it/cohesive/README.md

 sudo ln -s $(pwd)/data /
 ```

+> **⚠️ Note for macOS Users**
+> On macOS systems, it is **not possible** to create a symbolic link directly under the root `/` directory due to operating system restrictions.
+>
+> Therefore, to share the `data` folder between Jenkins nodes or other services, you need to mount the `./data` directory elsewhere.

 - **Start the `process-queue` Job in Jenkins**

 On the Jenkins main dashboard, find the `process-queue` job.
 Click the play icon in its row to initiate the job.